-Physical therapy (PT) can be an important part of treatment or recovery for a variety of conditions.
+PT can be an important part of treatment or recovery for a variety of conditions.
 It focuses on restoring functionality, relieving pain, and promoting increased mobility.
-Medicare can help pay for this type of therapy.

 Keep reading to find out which parts of Medicare cover PT and when.